 They do grow back!

 The good news, however, is that eyelashes do grow back after chemotherapy.
-The speed and rate of regrowth can vary according to the medication that has been used and also the people themselves.
+The speed and rate of regrowth can vary according to the medication that has been used and also the people themselves as well as their lashes' growth cycle.
 For some people, the eyelashes grow back immediately after they stop the chemo treatment, but for some people it takes a bit longer than that.
 Some people lose them partially, some people experience a bit of thinning out and some people go through various cycles of fallout and regrowth of their lashes.

 What to use to boost eyelash regrowth?